dentarg/auth0-blog/_posts/2016-10-27-angular-2-testing-in-depth-services.markdown

 - fake dependencies with Jasmine
 - fake dependencies with dependency injection

-If you follow the steps introduced in this article and write tests for your application, you can sleep safe and sound.
+If you follow the steps introduced in this article and write tests for your Angular 2 application, you can sleep safe and sound.
 The code will work as intended and when someone accidentally breaks it, the tests will warn him that those changes are unsafe and shouldn't be committed until the tests are green again.